ashrafazlan/PortfolioProjects/README.md

 # Project 1: Exploratory Analysis, Web Scraping and Visualization of Formula 1 Qualifying Data

-NOTE: As the current season is still ongoing, this project is valid up until the 2022 Canadian Grand Prix.
+NOTE: This project is valid up until the 2022 Canadian Grand Prix.
-This project has four aims:
+This project has five aims:

 1.)
 Determine whether current drivers tend to perform better in qualifying at specific tracks.
 2.)
 Determine the win rate of current drivers in qualifying battles vs their teammates for drivers who have more than 100 qualifying rounds entered.